solidiquis/erdtree/README.md

 While this is true, parallelism still results in improved throughput due to the fact that disks have a [queue depth](https://en.wikipedia.org/wiki/IOPS) that, when saturated, allows requests to be processed in aggregate keeping the disk busy as opposed to having it wait on `erdtree` to do CPU-bound processing in between requests.
-Additionally these threads aren't just parallelizing disk reads, they're also prallelizing the processing of the data that is ultimately retrieved.
+Additionally these threads aren't just parallelizing disk reads, they're also parallelizing the processing of the data that is ultimately retrieved.

 It should be noted however that the performance as a function of thread-count is asymptotic in nature (see [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law)) so you'll quickly reach a point of dimishing returns after a certain thread-count threshold as you'd be paying the cost of managing a larger threadpool with no added benefit.